John of Ephesus: Climatic observations

 Writings by John of Ephesus describe the sun's light as going dim during the years 535 and 536 AD, which was subsequently followed by a cooling that lasted for just over a decade:

 There was a sign from the sun the like of which had never been seen or reported before.
 The sun became dark and its darkness lasted for eighteen months.
 Each day it shone for about four hours and still, this light was but a feeble shadow.
 Everyone declared that the sun would never recover its full light again.

 Previously, these were explained as religiously symbolic or a local occurrence.
 These were shown to be, in 2010, an actual report of two distant volcanic eruptions which resulted in a dimming of the sun for close to two years and created an artificial winter in the Northern Hemisphere that lasted for just over a decade.
+This is now known as LALIA, or the Late Antique Little Ice Age.
 A search for writings mentioning these dark years was undertaken when dendrochronologists around the world began to realize that the rings of ancient trees indicated that there was a miniature Ice Age lasting about two years that began at around this time.
 The hypothesis at that time was that it was possibly the result of a supervolcano that erupted in South America.
 A subsequent search puts forward that it may have been two different volcanoes that were some distance away from each other.